mattermost/docs/source/help/getting-started/configuring-notifications.md

 - Configure channel specific desktop notifications from **Channel Menu** > **Notification Preferences** > **Send Desktop Notifications**.
 By default, all channels use the global setting configured in *Account Settings*.

 ## Mobile Push Notifications
 If the Mattermost Android or iOS app is installed, push notifications can be sent to your mobile device.
-By default, these notifications are sent for all activity for any channel that is not being viewed on desktop.
+By default, these notifications are sent for mentions in any channel or direct message channel that is not being viewed on desktop.

 - Configure when push notifications are sent from **Account Settings** > **Notifications** > **Mobile Push Notifications** > **Send mobile push notifications**.
 - Configure when push notifications are sent depending on your status from **Account Settings** > **Notifications** > **Mobile Push Notifications** > **Trigger push notifications when**.